 Her face and neck flamed red.
 Her legs began to quake and her heart beat erratically.
 Oh, the aroma... it would only be a matter of moments… for both of us.

-Her whole body froze, head rolling back, and her spine arching off the bed as she came screaming my name.
+Her whole body froze, head rolling back, and her spine arching off the bed as she came crying out my name.

-The smell of it… the sound of her ecstasy sent me over the edge and I roared, insane with the intensity and nearly convulsing on top of her.
+The smell of it… the sound of her ecstasy sent me over the edge.
+I squeezed my eyes tight and came in rare silence, insane with the intensity and nearly convulsing on top of her.

 With my weight on my elbows, I panted, resting my forehead against hers and pried my fingernails from my palms trying not to wince from the pain.

-"What's the matter?" she rasped breathlessly, her voice horse.
+"What's the matter?" she rasped breathlessly, her voice hoarse.

 "I saved the bottom sheet… and probably the mattress too."
 I smiled triumphant, pulling on to my knees to retrieve the electric blanket.
 I laid back down beside her wrapping it around us as she clamored up on top of me.